 Kurt joined Watsi on March 7th, 2014.
-Eight years ago, Kurt joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kurt's most recent donation traveled 8,600 miles to support Saw Eh, a 2-year-old toddler from Thailand, to fund hernia repair surgery so he can grow in good health.
+Nine years ago, Kurt joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kurt's most recent donation traveled 8,800 miles to support Liza, a 4-year-old from Cambodia, to treat her hearing loss.